- Ph.D., Economics, University of British Columbia, (1996).

-“McKitrick holds a BA in economics from Queen's University, and an MA and Ph.D. in economics from the University of British Columbia.
+According to Ross McKitrick's profile at the Fraser Institute, he holds a BA in economics from Queen's University, and an MA and Ph.D. in economics from the University of British Columbia.
 He was appointed Assistant Professor in the Department of Economics at the University of Guelph in 1996 and Associate Professor in 2000.
-His area of specialization is environmental economics and policy analysis.
-His current research areas include empirical modeling of the relationship between economic growth and pollution emissions; the impact of economic activity on the measurement of surface temperatures; and the climate change policy debate.”
+McKitrick's areas of specialization include environmental economics and policy analysis.
+His current research areas include “empirical modeling of the relationship between economic growth and pollution emissions; the impact of economic activity on the measurement of surface temperatures; and the climate change policy debate.”

 Stance on Climate Change

 “We deny that carbon dioxide—essential to all plant growth—is a pollutant.
 Reducing greenhouse gases cannot achieve significant reductions in future global temperatures, and the costs of the policies would far exceed the benefits.”